What are Tariffs? How Do Tariffs Work? How Will the New Trump Tariffs Affect Businesses In The US?

 A common misconception is that the exporting country or foreign producers pay tariffs.
 In reality, the financial burden of tariffs falls primarily on importers and consumers in the importing country.

-When imported goods arrive in the United States, customs officials assess and collect tariffs from the importing companies based on the products' value and classification.
+When imported goods arrive in the United States, customs officials assess and collect tariffs from importing companies based on the value and classification of the products.
 These firms are legally obligated to pay the tariffs before their goods can enter domestic markets.

 Importers often pass the additional costs onto consumers through higher retail prices.
 This means everyday goods—from electronics to clothing—can become more expensive, reducing consumer purchasing power and potentially limiting choices.
-Some businesses may absorb tariff costs to remain competitive, affecting their profitability.
+Some businesses may absorb tariff costs to remain competitive, which can impact their profitability.

 Economic and Trade Implications of the Proposed Tariffs